Otros Ejercicios

 And didn't even talk to the at the table

-Who just cleaned up all the the table
+Who cleaned up all the food from the table

-And the ashtrays on a whole other level,
+And emptied the on a other level,

-Got killed by a blow, lay by a cane
+Got killed by a blow, lay slain by a cane

 Doomed and determined to destroy all the gentle.

-And she never done nothing to William Zanzinger.
+And she to William Zanzinger.

-In the of honor, the judge pounded his gavel
+In the courtroom of honor, the judge pounded his gavel

 To show that all's equal and that the courts are on the level